adithyeshwar/AZ-900-Q-A/Notes.md

-You're right!
-I'll focus exclusively on the questions and answers you provided without adding placeholders like "more questions."
-Here's the updated **GitHub README** format including **all the questions and answers** from your input:

----

 # 🚀 **AZ-900 Exam Q&A Repository**

 Welcome to the ultimate resource for **Microsoft Azure Fundamentals (AZ-900)** certification.
 This repository contains a comprehensive set of **questions and answers** to help you prepare effectively for the exam. 🌟